lhoeg/responses-api-gem/README.md

 ### Usage

 Now we're ready to develop.
-Let's say you have a form, you will just need to create a `Form` object and send it to our API's using a `CreateFormRequest`.
+Let's say you have a form, you will retrieve the last page of responses using a `RetrieveResponsesRequest`

 `responses = ResponsesApi::RetrieveResponsesRequest.execute('form-id').responses` - voila!